milasd/MBGv2-d/sh/README.md

     --min-area-ratios LIST  Comma-separated list of min_area_ratio values (e.g., "0.0,0.5,1.0" or "0.0-1.0" or "0.5")
                                (default: "0.0-1.0" in steps of 0.1)
-    --help                  Show this help message and exit
+    --n-workers NUM         Number of parallel workers to use for processing (default: number of available CPUs, capped at available CPUs) --help                  Show this help message and exit

 FOLD SPECIFICATION: